survivejs/webpack-book/manuscript/styling/01_loading.md

 ## Conclusion

 Webpack can load a variety of style formats.
-The approaches covered here inline the styling to JavaScript bundles by default.
+The approaches covered here write the styling to JavaScript bundles by default.

 To recap: